Skip to content

 Research Question(s)

-He is a member of the Barreau du Québec since January 2020 and practices public law at Langlois Lawyers LLP in Montreal.
+He is a member of the Barreau du Québec since January 2020 and practiced public law in Montréal.

 Academic Conferences

-Larouche, Guillaume François.
-2022.
-“International Economic Law and Peremptory Norms.
-The Norm Against Corruption, a Manifestation of a (Quasi) Jus Cogens?”, presented at the Edinburgh Postgraduate Law Conference 2022, Edinburgh, 16 June 2022 [unpublished].
+Larouche, Guillaume François, “International Economic Law and Peremptory Norms.
+The Norm Against Corruption, a Manifestation of a (Quasi) Jus Cogens?”, presented at the Edinburgh Postgraduate Law Conference (EPLC) 2022 (Edinburgh), 16 June 2022 [unpublished].

-Larouche, Guillaume François.
-2022.
-“Adapting the WTO Legal Paradigm on ‘Like’ Products to Include Environmental Considerations: Towards a Green World Trade Organization”, presented at the 15th Annual McGill Law Graduate Conference, Montréal, 5 May 2022 [unpublished].
+Larouche, Guillaume François, “Adapting the WTO Legal Paradigm on ‘Like’ Products to Include Environmental Considerations: Towards a Green World Trade Organization”, presented at the 15th Annual McGill Law Graduate Conference (Montréal), 5 May 2022 [unpublished].